cloudfoundry/korifi/README.helm.md

 Here are all the values that can be set for the chart:

 - `global`: Global values that are shared between Korifi and its subcharts.
+  - `commonName` (_String_): Custom CN for the ingress certs.
+If set ingress certs will have this values as the CN and the full url as a subjext alternative domain name.
+Useful for urls longer than 64 characters.
   - `containerRegistrySecret` (_String_): Name of the `Secret` to use when pushing or pulling from package, droplet and kpack-build repositories.
 Required if eksContainerRegistryRoleARN not set.
 Ignored if eksContainerRegistryRoleARN is set.
   - `containerRepositoryPrefix` (_String_): The prefix of the container repository where package and droplet images will be pushed.
 This is suffixed with the app GUID and `-packages` or `-droplets`.
 For example, a value of `index.docker.io/korifi/` will result in `index.docker.io/korifi/<appGUID>-packages` and `index.docker.io/korifi/<appGUID>-droplets` being pushed.
   - `debug` (_Boolean_): Enables remote debugging with [Delve](https://github.com/go-delve/delve).